ValerieGM/MvcMovieTutorial/README.md

 # MvcMovieTutorial
-MVC tutorial on Microsoft documentation.
+MVC tutorial from the Microsoft documentation.